TosbackCgusBridge-Bot/CGUs-versions/Modcloth/Privacy Policy.md

 *   Blog

     latest blog posts*   A Stitch in Time: Seasonal Crafts From Pinterest!
-    *   UK Designer Charlotte Taylorâs Fall 2012 Collection Strikes a Chord
+    *   UK Designer Charlotte Taylor’s Fall 2012 Collection Strikes a Chord
-    *   Pinhole Cameras: Octoberâs Book of the Month Giveaway
+    *   Pinhole Cameras: October’s Book of the Month Giveaway

     *   modcloth blog
     *   In Other Words